ncoghlan/misc/notes/pep_ideas/index.rst

 simpler to read, write and use.
 (I'm actually talking to someone about handing over the reins for PEP 422)

+Lazy loading of modules is something pretty much every large Python command line application reinvents in order to improve startup times.
+With ``importlib`` now used as the basis for the import system, it would be good to take advantage of that to add a robust post-import hook mechanism.

 The others are miscellaneous gaps in language functionality and problems with CPython's implementation that aren't causing major dramas at the moment but would still be nice to clean up.

-However, they don't impact me directly the way the way the startup and test suite issues do, so they drop a bit further down my personal priority list.
+However, they don't impact me directly the way the startup and test suite issues do, so they drop a bit further down my personal priority list.